Grad Student Checklist:

 - 3 References - names and email addresses of your referees *Please ensure to enter the correct email addess on the application

-- Unofficial transcripts from all institutions attended, including the "key" on the back of the transcript.
+- Upload copy of official transcripts from all institutions attended, including the "key" on the back of the transcript.
+Only upload each transcript once.
 The department will contact you if they require official transcripts.

 - Name of potential supervisor(s).